I-2-1-45.Parties to the Hearing

 C. Multiple Parties

 When there are multiple parties involved in a claim(s), one ALJ will have jurisdiction to resolve the issues for all parties.
 The ALJ will obtain testimony in one hearing if possible.
 The ALJ may allow the parties to testify in the presence of each other unless the ALJ determines it is not appropriate, or one or more of the parties requests to testify separately and the other parties consent.
-Additionally, subject to objections under HALLEX I-2-0-21, Office of Hearings Operations management, through designated staff, may direct any party to the hearing to appear by video teleconferencing (VTC) or, in extraordinary circumstances, by telephone.
+Additionally, subject to objections to audio or agency video under HALLEX I-2-0-21 and agreements to online video under HALLEX I-2-0-22, Office of Hearings Operations management, through designated staff, may schedule any party to the hearing to appear by audio, agency video, or online video.
 See HALLEX I-2-1-45 D below.

 The ALJ will issue one decision that addresses all issues and incorporates the proceedings of the hearing and any supplemental hearing.
 When the ALJ issues a decision, he or she will send copies to all parties with notice of the right to request review by the Appeals Council.
 For more information about ALJ decisions, see HALLEX I-2-8-0.